 In part II, we will apply tools for adjusting and assessing specific line items to identify primary red flags for accounting quality issues and potential abuses.
 More specifically, what adjustments an equity analyst would make.
-We will implement tools that enable us to assess relative performance when comparable companies utilize different accounting methods (converting LIFO to FIFO, capitalizing R&D, capitalizing operating leases).
+We will implement tools that enable us to assess relative performance when comparable companies utilize different accounting methods (converting LIFO to FIFO, capitalizing R&D, comparing operating leases with capital leases).

-We will also examine more advanced accounting topics such as revenue recognition for long-term contracts, accounts receivable factoring, inventory for manufacturing firms, accounting for income taxes, derivatives, pension benefits, debt and equity instruments.
+We will explore advanced accounting topics such as revenue under Topic 606, revenue for long-term contracts, accounts receivable factoring, inventory for manufacturing firms, accounting for income taxes, accounting for debt and equity instruments, new goodwill impairment test, new lease standard, and others.

-The line items are organized as follows:
+We organize the line items as follows: